chakra-ui/chakra-ui/CONTRIBUTING.md

 cd chakra-ui
 ```

-3. Setup all the dependencies and packages by running `pnpm`.
-This command will
+3. Setup all the dependencies and packages by running `pnpm install`.
+This
-   install dependencies and bootstrap the repo using `preconstruct`
+   command will install dependencies and bootstrap the repo using `preconstruct`

 > If you run into any issues during this step, kindly reach out to the Chakra UI
 > React team here: https://discord.gg/chakra-ui